Skip to Content

 Cheetahs in Kruger National Park

 For most vacationers, the Kruger National Park is the first safari experience in the African bush.
 It is one of the largest national parks on the continent and is home to a wide variety of wildlife.
-In contrast to the open savannahs in East Africa, the landscape is bushy and the animals are harder to spot.
+In contrast to the open savannahs in East Africa, the landscape is bushy, making the animals harder to spot.

-In the Kruger National Park live some very rare animal species like wild dogs.
-Another animal worth further exploration in another one of our articles.
+In the Kruger National Park, some very rare animal species, like wild dogs, can be found.
+These animals are worth further exploration in another one of our articles.

-The good infrastructure, the developed roads and the fences around the national park make it clear that the park is used and marketed commercially.
+The good infrastructure, developed roads, and fences around the national park make it clear that the park is used and marketed commercially.

-This partly causes a lot of traffic in the park and has at some corners only little to do with the real wilderness feeling.
+This partly causes a lot of traffic in the park and, in some areas, detracts from the true wilderness experience.

 3rd place: Ngorongoro Nature Reserve, Tanzania